ShariarShuvo1/fable/README.md

-# Fabel
+# Fable

 A simple PyQt6 application for downloading videos and audio from YouTube, implemented in Python.

 ## Introduction

-Fabel is a desktop application built using PyQt6 that allows users to download videos and audio from YouTube.
+Fable is a desktop application built using PyQt6 that allows users to download videos and audio from YouTube.
 It provides a user-friendly interface for searching YouTube videos, playlists, and channels, and downloading them directly to the user's device.

 ## Features